dt-alliances-workshops/aws-modernization-dt-orders-setup/README.md

 # Overview

-The repo contains the setup and learner scripts to support [this AWS and Dynatrace workshop](http://aws-modernize-workshop.alliances.dynatracelabs.com/).
+The repo contains the setup and learner scripts to support the [AWS Dynatrace workshop](https://learn.alliances.dynatracelabs.com/).

 <img src="dt-aws.png" width="400"/>